Here is a super simple Low-FODMAP Breakfast Quinoa Recipe you can make in just 2 minutes or prep in advance the night before and let it sit overnight.

 - Best Gluten-Free Double Chocolate Muffins (Grain-Free, Paleo)

-- 1 tbsp maple syrup (or as sweet as you'd like)
+- 1 tablespoon maple syrup (or as sweet as you'd like)

 - optional: cacao nibs